csvpath/csvpath/csvpath/matching/functions/header_name.md

 If you give `header_name()` and integer it will find the name of that header.
 Remember that header indexes are 0-based.
 If the lookup fails the value result is `None`.
 The match result is `False`.

-If you also provide `header_name()` a second string argument that is the expected name it will return `True` if the names match; otherwise, `False`.
+If you also provide `header_name()` a second string argument that is the expected name, it will return `True` if the names match; otherwise, `False`.

-`header_index()` does the same, but with you providing a name to look up and, optionally, an expected index value.
+`header_index()` does the same, but with a name to look up and, optionally, an expected index value.

 ## Examples